SuLab/sulab.org/_members/tim-putman.md

    youtube:
 ---

 Tim was a postdoctoral researcher in the lab from August 2015 to August 2017.
+He is currently a Principal Architect at Amgen.